jorendorff/rust-ignorance/ignorance.md

 ## Crates

 > What exactly is a crate?
+What's an rlib and what is in it?

 @@@